mikael-ros/mikael-ros/README.md

 ↗️ A Java program that aids in linear algebra calculations (solely for learning, won't be that great)

+🧑‍🏫 A Python beginners course (for someone special :o)

 ---

 ### When I'm not doing... all that, I enjoy